mk12/sicp/docs/lecture.md

 ### Identity

-- Symbols for variables are no longer going to refer directly to their values, but to some _place_.
+- Symbols for variables no longer refer directly to their values, but to some _place_.
 - A variable now refers to an _identity_.
 This is an entity associated with a series of causally related values over time.
 - The state of an identity is it's current associated value.
 - When we talk about _time_, we mean the before/after ordering of causal values.